abdallahshanaah/Reading-Note/Class-03.md

 , and lots of other function you can use for styling boxes with example
 ## JS
 ### Chapter 4: “Decisions and Loops” from switch statements on (pp.162-182)
-talking about the if..else statements,how to declare it ,and then the switch statements and then about the type coercion, weak typing, falsy and truthy values also. and the for loop and while loop and example for all statements
+talking about the *if..else statements*,how to declare it ,and then the *switch statements* and then about the type coercion, weak typing, falsy and truthy values also. and the *for loop* and *while loop* and example for all statements